joaoportugues/ruby-cucumber-mobile/README.md

 Or,

-To install the dependencies for iOS tests, run :
+To install the dependencies for iOS tests, run (not implemented yet):

 ```sh
 cd ios/examples